Coast and Spirits of Scotland

 Hub 1: Kirkcudbright - the ‘ Artist Town ‘

-The pastel coloured townhouses, galleries and craft shops plus the working harbour give the town a unique feel in Southern Scotland.
-A gin distillery and Dark Sky planetarium are a brand new addition.
+The pastel coloured townhouses, galleries and craft shops plus the working harbour and castle give the town a unique feel.
+A gin distillery and Dark Sky planetarium are brand new additions to the many independent shops and quaint backstreets.
 There are great cafes for treats during the day and a range of quality places for evening meals.
-Accommodation can be anything from 4 star hotel with fine dining to self catering and everything in between.
-Quiet roads and tracks take you on some of the best day rides in the UK.
+Accommodation can be anything from an award winning hotel with fine dining to self catering and everything in between.
+Quiet roads and tracks take you out into Galloway on some of the most glorious rides in the UK.

 Hub 2: Newton Stewart - Gateway to the Machars

-Again there is a range of accommodation and places to eat.
-Rides from here can be along the coast to Wigtown ‘ Scotland’s Book Town ‘ to indulge in books and cafes or perhaps a visit to Bladnoch Distillery for a whisky tour, or to internationally acclaimed Crafty Distillery for Gin.
-Stone circles and ancient crosses and some of the quietest roads in Scotland.
+Again there is a range of accommodation and places to eat in this riverside market town.
+Rides from here can be along the coast to Wigtown ‘ Scotland’s Book Town ‘ to indulge in books, cafes and perhaps a visit to Bladnoch Distillery for a whisky tour, or to the new Galloway Distillery (owned by Outlander star Sam Heughan) for both gin and whisky.
+Stone circles and ancient crosses, battles and always on some of the quietest roads in Scotland.